robcsaszar/theskullery/_recipes/test-recipe.md

 meal: dessert
 time: under 60mins
 servings: "1"
-notes: \- yesh this is a note
+notes: "- yesh this is a note"
 ingredients: |-
-  \- need this
+  - need this

-  \- also that
+  - also that

-  \- and don't forget this other thing
+  - and don't forget this other thing
 directions: |-
-  \- do this
+  - do this

-  \- then that
+  - then that

-  \- the this other thing
+  - the this other thing
 date: 2020-05-21T10:42:38.797Z
 ---
 Well, this was nice.